The Ultimate Guide to HARO Link Building: Strategies and Benefits

 • Provide value.
 Provide useful information that answers the query and adds value to the story.
 Show your expertise and credibility by citing facts, statistics, studies, or personal experiences.
 The more value you provide, the more likely the journalist or blogger will want to add dofollow backlinks to your website as a source of authority.

 • Be concise.
 Don’t write a long essay or a sales pitch.
-Keep your HARO response short and sweet, ideally no more than 200 words.
+Keep your HARO response short and sweet; ideally, no more than 200 words.
 Use bullet points or numbered lists to make it easy to read and scan.
-The journalist or blogger might not have time to read through a lengthy response, so make sure you get to the point quickly and clearly.
+The journalist or blogger might be bombarded with hundreds of responses and don’t have time to read through lengthy ones.
+So, make sure you get to the point quickly and clearly.

 • Be polite.
 Don’t demand or beg for dofollow links.
 Be respectful and professional in your tone and language.
 Thank the journalist or blogger for the opportunity and express your interest in their work.
 Don’t spam them with multiple emails or follow-ups.
 If they don’t reply or link back to you, don’t take it personally.
-Just move on to the next opportunity.
+Just move on to the next relevant link opportunities.

 • Be proactive.
 Don’t wait for HARO queries to come to you.
-Do some research and find out which major publications and websites cover topics related to your niche or industry.
+Do some research and find the right ones for you.
+Look at which major publications and websites cover topics related to your niche or industry.
 Email them directly, introducing yourself and offering your professional credentials as a source.
 Explain why you’re relevant and valuable to their audience and how you can help them with their stories.

 InBound Blogging’s Approach in a Nutshell